wp-plugins/edd-thirdparty-bloglink/readme.txt

 **How do I add this to my code?**

-First, see examples provided under the description for starters, or visit the plugin's blog page: http://butlerconsulting.com/work/plugins/edd-thirdparty-bloglink/.
+First, see PHP code examples provided under the description, or visit the plugin's blog page: http://butlerconsulting.com/work/plugins/edd-thirdparty-bloglink/ for further details and examples.

-Second, if you really have to ask that, this plugin is probably not for you.
-This plugin was only designed to expand the dataset of Easy Digital Downloads via custom post meta fields and the accessed through custom coding in PHP.
+Second, if you really have to ask that question, the plugin is probably not for you.
+This plugin was designed to expand the dataset of Easy Digital Downloads via custom post meta fields and then accessed through custom code within your theme or `functions.php` file.

 == Upgrade Notice ==